subscan-explorer/subscan-api-docs/source/includes/_conventions.md

 | 500 Internal Server Error | The servers could not respond your request due to probably a bug.                                                         |
 | 502 Bad Gateway           | The servers could not respond your request due to probably a bug.                                                         |
 | 503 Service Unavailable   | The services were under maintenance.
 Please try again later.                                                              |

-## Service Level Agreement

-We can provide our customers the Service Level Agreement (SLA), which includes **Monthly Uptime Percentage** commitment.
-Please contact us for more detail.